Paris Peace Conference (1919–1920): Chinese approach

 The Chinese delegation was led by Lu Zhengxiang, who was accompanied by Wellington Koo and Cao Rulin.
 Koo demanded Germany's concessions on Shandong be returned to China.
 He also called for an end to imperialist institutions such as extraterritoriality, legation guards, and foreign leaseholds.
 Despite American support and the ostensible spirit of self-determination, the Western powers refused his claims but instead transferred the German concessions to Japan.
 That sparked widespread student protests in China on 4 May, later known as the May Fourth Movement, which eventually pressured the government into refusing to sign the Treaty of Versailles.
 Thus, the Chinese delegation at the conference was the only one not to sign the treaty at the signing ceremony.

+Liang Qichao led a group of private citizens to the Paris Peace Conference to lobby for China's interests and provide reports back to China.
+The group viewed China's goals as recovering Qingdao, restoring the other aspects of China's sovereignty that had been lost through the unequal treaties, and becoming an equal member of the community of nations.
+Liang hoped that the conference would bring about a peaceful foundation for world relations.
+Liang became disillusioned by the failure of the conference to address China's rights and the poverty that he and the group saw in Europe.
+The impact of the group's reports back to China were one of the contributing factors to the May Fourth Movement.

+In China, the result at the conference was deemed the "betrayal at Versailles" and damaged the image of the Western countries.
+It led many in Chinese elite circles to doubt the value of Western world views and whether such views could be adopted in China.

 Other nations' approach

 All-Russian Government (Whites)

-While Russia was formally excluded from the Conference although it had fought against the Central Powers for three years.
-However the Russian Provincial Council (chaired by Prince Lvov), the successor to the Russian Constituent Assembly and the political arm of the Russian White movement attended the conference and was represented by the former tsarist minister Sergey Sazonov, who, if the tsar had not been overthrown, would most likely have attended the conference anyway.
+Russia was formally excluded from the Conference, although it had fought against the Central Powers for three years.
+However, the Russian Provincial Council, chaired by Prince Lvov, the successor to the Russian Constituent Assembly and the political arm of the Russian White movement, attended the conference and was represented by the former tsarist minister Sergey Sazonov, who, if the tsar had not been overthrown, would most likely have attended the conference anyway.
 The Council maintained the position of an indivisible Russia, but some were prepared to negotiate over the loss of Poland and Finland.
 The Council suggested all matters relating to territorial claims or demands for autonomy within the former Russian Empire be referred to a new All-Russian Constituent Assembly.